amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 1. Make sure everything runs via

   `amazeeio-cachalot status`
-2. Halt cachalot with (check that there are no errors)
+1. Halt cachalot with (check that there are no errors)

   `amazeeio-cachalot halt`
-3. Kill maybe existing dnsmasq processes:
-  1. display them with `ps -ax | grep dnsmasq`, you will see an output like:

-    ```
-    $ ps -ax | grep dnsmasq
-    2139 ??
-0:00.06 /usr/local/sbin/dnsmasq --no-daemon --listen-address=127.0.0.1 --port=19323 --bind-interfaces --no-resolv --address=/.docker.amazee.io/192.168.99.100
-    ```

-  2. Take the first number (here 2139) and kill it with:
+1. Take the first number (here 2139) and kill it with:

-    `sudo kill 2139`
+  `sudo killall dnsmasq`
-  3. Tell OS X to update it's DNS cache:
+1. Tell OS X to update it's DNS cache:

   `sudo killall mDNSResponder`
-4. Start cachalot again:
+1. Start cachalot again:

   `amazeeio-cachalot up`
-5. Start docker containers again
+1. Start docker containers again

 ## Cachalot starts with `DNS failed to run`